gdepeute/dae.notes/cust.crisis24.md

 - In the business to help western businesses to make $
 - Channel/sales strategy is unclear - outside the normal rolodex
   - Hedge fund, business developments, ... revenue centers
+- They have global maritime data 6 months in advance of all shipping/manifests/ports/...

 # Crisis24 / Topo1 Project / Mike Gilbert